Factbox: Policy challenges loom as Yellen prepares to lead Fed

-(Reuters) - Janet Yellen, who was confirmed by the U.S. Senate on Monday to succeed Ben Bernanke as chair of the Federal Reserve, will take the helm of the world’s most influential central bank as it attempts to finally move on from an era of economic crisis.
+(Reuters) - Janet Yellen on Friday cleared a key Republican hurdle to succeed Ben Bernanke as chair of the Federal Reserve, putting her on course to head the world’s most influential central bank as it attempts to finally move on from an era of economic crisis.

-When Yellen, an accomplished economist and the Fed’s current vice chair, takes the reins on February 1 she will face a series of delicate policy challenges, starting with how quickly to wind down the Fed’s aggressive bond-buying campaign.
+When Yellen, an accomplished economist and the Fed’s current vice chair, takes the reins in February she will face a series of delicate policy challenges, starting with how quickly to wind down the Fed’s aggressive bond-buying campaign.

 Here are the main challenges on the horizon: